top of page

 You haven't found the RPO model that fits your needs?

 No problem!
-We are tailoring our solutions based on the client's needs.
+We are tailoring our talent acquisition solutions based on the client's needs.

 Serendi is the integrated service partner for talent acquisition (RPO) in EMEA.
 We support companies and organizations with mid-size hiring volumes (100 – 1.000 per annum) with our highly customizable solutions, allowing them to play in the global competition for talent on the same level playing field as big corporates.